phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 198486
+#Total Number of Tweets: 199005
-#Number of Clinton Tweets: 71021
+#Number of Clinton Tweets: 71189
-#Number of Sanders Tweets: 46514
+#Number of Sanders Tweets: 46645
-#Number of Trump Tweets: 43882
+#Number of Trump Tweets: 44001
-#Number of Cruz Tweets: 27734
+#Number of Cruz Tweets: 27817
-#Number of Rubio Tweets: 7348
+#Number of Rubio Tweets: 7361
-#Number of Carson Tweets: 1987
+#Number of Carson Tweets: 1992
-#Current Stream Started at Thu Feb 11 22:36:02 MST
+#Current Stream Started at Fri Feb 12 00:49:01 MST
 ---
 ---
 ---